Santos Dumont Airport

 📖 Plain English Explanation:

-There is a 30% probability of: Visibility will be good at 5 km.
-Weather conditions: Thunderstorm Rain.
-Broken clouds at 1200 feet, Few clouds at 2500 feet.
+Temporary conditions (lasting less than an hour at a time) may include: Visibility will be moderate at 4 km.
+Weather conditions: Mist.
+Broken clouds at 1000 feet.
 Instrument Flight Rules (IFR) conditions - instrument flying required.

 MVFR